-This is a non-permeable, single-stone layer, created by applying a film of resin onto the surface, and scattering clean, dry aggregate on top – meaning it is quite rough and there will be some loose stone.
+This is a single-stone layer, created by applying a film of resin onto the surface, and scattering clean, dry aggregate on top – meaning it is quite rough and there may be some loose stone.
 Newer products are permeable; it's suitable for slopes; is available in different colours and textures; and even can be laid over existing asphalt and concrete.

 Can I create a drive if I don’t already have one?

 You won’t need planning permission if a new or replacement driveway of any size uses a permeable or porous surface that allows water to drain through, such as gravel, permeable concrete block paving or porous asphalt; or if the rainwater is directed to a lawn or border to drain naturally.

-If the surface to be covered is more than five square metres, then planning permission will be needed for laying impermeable driveways that do not provide for the water
+If the surface to be covered is more than five square metres, then planning permission will be needed unless the surface is Sustainable Drainage Systems (SuDS) compliant.

-If you need a drop kerb installing to access your new drive, then you will need to apply for planning permission from your local authority.
+If you need a drop kerb (crossover) installing to access your new drive, then you will need to apply for planning permission from your local authority.
 This because the kerb may also need strengthening to protect any services buried underground, such as water pipes.
 The labour and materials for this are supplied by contractors hired by your local council.
 Once you have had the kerb dropped and the new driveway installed, the council will come to check that water is being drained effectively.

 What do I need to know about drainage and driveways?